Temporal Locality in Online Algorithms: Automated Algorithm Synthesis

 \subsection{Evaluating the Competitive Ratio of an Algorithm}

-We will now describe how to construct the graph $G(\Pi,A)$ for a given local optimization problem $\Pi$ and an unclocked local algorithm $A$.
+We will now describe how to construct the graph $G(\Pi,A)$ for a given local optimization problem $\Pi$ and a regular local algorithm $A$.
 For the sake of simplicity, we only consider the sum aggregation function; the construction for $\min$ and $\max$ aggregation is defined analogously.

-Let $r \in \mathbb{N}$ be the horizon of the local optimization problem $\Pi$, $v$ the valuation function of $\Pi$, and $A \colon X^T \to Y$ be the unclocked time-local algorithm.
+Let $r \in \mathbb{N}$ be the horizon of the local optimization problem $\Pi$, $v$ the local cost function of $\Pi$, and $A \colon X^T \to Y$ be the regular time-local algorithm.
 To avoid unnecessary notational clutter, we describe the construction for $r=1$; however, the construction is straightforward to generalize.

 \subparagraph*{The Dual de Bruijn Graph.}

 We construct a directed graph $G = (V,E)$ on the set of vertices $V = X^T \times Y$.
 For any $\vec x = (x_1, \ldots, x_k)$, we define $s(\vec x, a) = (x_2, \ldots, x_k, a)$ to be the successor of $\vec x$ on~$a$.
 For each vertex $(\vec a, y) \in V$, there is a directed edge towards the vertex $(\vec a', y') \in V$, where for all $y' \in Y$, $\vec a' = s(\vec a, x)$ and $x \in X$.
 Note that there are self-loops in this graph.